pkhuong/pkhuong.github.io/source/_posts/2019-01-09-preemption-is-gc-for-memory-reordering.markdown

 We also know that interrupts happen at frequent and regular intervals, if only for the preemption timer (every 4-10ms on stock Linux/x86oid).

 [^model-ooe]: I actually prefer another, more intuitive, explanation that isn't backed by official documentation.The store buffer in x86-TSO doesn't actually exist in silicon: it represents the instructions waiting to be retired in the out-of-order execution engine.
-Precise interrupts seem to imply that even entering the interrupt handler flushes the OOE engine's state, and thus acts as full barrier that flushes the conceptual store buffer.
+Precise interrupts seem to imply that even entering the interrupt handler flushes the OOE engine's state, and thus acts as a full barrier that flushes the conceptual store buffer.

 Regardless of the bound on store visibility, a waiter can flip the sleepers-are-present flag, spin on the control word for a while, and